zetkin/zetkin.org/en/contribute/jobs/index.md

 Please get in touch if you want to contribute to organizing the left in Sweden and abroad.
 Send us an e-mail at [info@zetkin.org](mailto:info@zetkin.org).

+## Contribute some other way?
+If the listings above are a bad fit, but you still want to contribute to Zetkin, please let us know!
+There is always room for more volunteers, regardless of what techniques you know or prefer.
+If you have a brand new idea, let us know!
+Get in touch at [info@zetkin.org](mailto:info@zetkin.org).